zachlittrell/mini-maker/README.md

 Run the script via:

-python mini_maker.py <ImageFile>
+python mini_maker.py _ImageFile_

-And it will save the resulting mini at <ImageFile>-mini.png.
+And it will save the eesulting mini at _ImageFile_-mini.png.